Lettermuckoo

 Lettermuckoo is a townland in County Galway, Ireland.
 It lies in an Irish-speaking (Gaeltacht) area, close to the villages of Screeb and Casla (Costelloe).
 The townland of Lettermuckoo has an area of approximately 10 km2, and had a population of 55 residents as of the 2011 census.
-The local national (primary) school, Scoil Naisiunta Leitir Mucú, closed in 2015 due to a lack of students.
+The local national (primary) school, Scoil Naisiunta Leitir Mucú, had closed by 2021 due to a lack of students.

 Sport

 The stallion Lettermuckoo Lad is a Connemara pony born in 2001 in Lettermuckoo.
 Lettermuckoo Lad won a number of showjumping competitions, and finished 3rd in the "Performance Hunter for Connemara Ponies 8-15 years" category at the 2013 Dublin Horse Show.